 Public Participation Task Force

-PPTF MEETING MATERIALS ARE AVAILABLE BELOW:
+PPTF MEETING MATERIALS ARE AVAILABLE BELOW FOR REFERENCE:

 COUNCIL GOAL: "By December 2014, the Council will revise its processes and structures into a more effective and efficient citizen engagement program to develop diverse future leaders, enhance communication between citizens and the Council, help connect citizens to each other to strengthen community and neighborhoods, and utilize the expertise of citizen volunteers in solving community problems."

 Mayor Manning appointed the following citizens to the Public Participation Task Force: